nculwell/MathStudy/LinearAlgebra.md

 - Horn and Johnson. *Topics in Matrix Analysis* ([1e](https://smile.amazon.com/Topics-Matrix-Analysis-Roger-Horn/dp/052130587X/))

-- Lax, *Linear Algebra and Its Applications*
+- Lax, *Linear Algebra and Its Applications* ([2e](https://smile.amazon.com/Linear-Algebra-Its-Applications-Peter/dp/0471751561/))

   This is a grad-level abstract linear algebra text by *Peter Lax*, not the introductory book by *David Lay*!
 The "applications" here are the pure mathematician's idea of a "application", which means applying the theory to a problem in mathematics, not applying mathematics to the real world.

-- Roman, *Advanced Linear Algebra*
+- Roman, *Advanced Linear Algebra* ([3e](https://smile.amazon.com/Advanced-Linear-Algebra-Graduate-Mathematics/dp/0387728287/))

   Another grad-level abstract linear algebra book.
 In spirit it is similar to Axler's *Linear Algebra Done Right*, but from a more advanced perspective.
+(There is an international edition of this, but I'm not sure where I found it.)

 Others:
 - Anton, *Elementary Linear Algebra*